-The bill authorizes the state treasurer to enter into a contract or contracts to establish a small business recovery loan program (loan program).
+The state treasurer is authorized to enter into a contract or contracts to establish a small business recovery loan program (loan program).
 The purpose of the loan program is to assist the state's recovery from the COVID-19 pandemic by leveraging private investment for loans to Colorado small businesses recovering from the COVID-19 crisis.
 The treasurer is authorized to contract with the Colorado housing and finance authority or a private entity selected through an open and competitive process.

 The department is authorized to issue insurance premium tax credits to insurance companies that are authorized to do business in Colorado and incur premium tax liability, subject to procedures established by the department.
 The department may contract or consult with an independent third party to manage the bidding process.
 The department is required to issue a tax credit certificate to each successful purchaser.
 The department is authorized to issue up to $40 million in tax credit certificates in fiscal year 2020-21.
 The department is authorized to issue up to an additional $28 million in tax credits in fiscal year 2021-22, unless an equivalent amount of federal money is appropriated or allocated to the program.